Do Backlogs Matter for Study Abroad?

 Learn how the admission committee evaluates your profile.

 Although universities abroad do prefer students with high academic scores and clear academic profiles, they still accept applications with a history of backlogs.
 Hence, the disadvantages of supplementary exams are not very much if you have used them to clear your backlogs.
-It is certain that we cannot go back in our past to clear out our records.
+Certainly, we cannot go back in our past to clear out our records.
 Had we received this opportunity, our first priority would have been to not let that backlog happen.
 Unfortunately, this is not the case, and our academic transcripts say it all.
 Yet there is nothing to get disheartened about this fact.
 Our next step should be searching for what’s best for us.

 Also Read: Consequences of Choosing the Wrong University Abroad